Eve Ensler’s compelling life story is beautifully enhanced by Diane Paulus for MTC.

 By: Patrick Christiano

 February 8, 2018: Tony Award winner, Eve Ensler, a world-renowned author, playwright and activist, best known for her Obie Award winning play The Vagina Monologues is back on stage at Manhattan Theater Club.
 Her new monologue, In The Body of The World, based on her acclaimed 2013 memoir of the same name, recounts her experiences surviving uterine cancer.
-Ensler chronicles in detail the surgeries and medical treatments she endured along with the personal experiences she gleamed from her ordeal with the cancer.
+Ensler chronicles, in detail, the surgeries and medical treatments she endured, along with the personal experiences she gleamed from her ordeal with cancer.

 In the Body of The World is now playing at Manhattan Theater Club, NY City Center Stage I at 131 West 55th Street, between 6th and 7th Avenues.
 The Off-Broadway engagement, which officially opened February 6, 2018, is a co-production between A.R.T and MTC and plays a limited engagement through March 25, 2018.
 For ticket call 212-581-1212.

 A series of post-show discussions are scheduled to follow select performances of In The Body of The World.
 Special guest speakers include Tony winner Cynthia Nixon, Christine “Mama C” Schuler Deschryver (Director of City of Joy and V-Day Congo), Mayo Clinic Oncologists, Valisia LeKae (Motown The Musical), and more.

 The discussions are free of charge and are open to anyone attending that performance.
 The schedule can be found at BodyoftheWorldplay.com.